evgeniyarbatov/minimal-deployment/README.md

 Imagine you have a bunch of NodeJS scripts which are running on localhost.

-Your goal is to make sure that those NodeJS scripts are running reliably and you have monitoring.
+Your goal is to make sure that those NodeJS scripts are running reliably and you can monitor them.

 The goal is to create a minimal K8S setup and Kibana monitoring.